Glossary

 APM

 Accredited Payables Manager.
-Title awarded to accounts payable managers who have completed certification exams provided by Accounts Payable & Procure-to-Pay Network and The Institute of Management & Administration.
+Awarded to accounts payable managers who have completed certification exams provided by Accounts Payable & Procure-to-Pay Network and The Institute of Management & Administration.
 Accredited Payables Managers certification demonstrates that the individual has mastered the basics of accounts payable and has the skills required to manage an AP department.

 APS